oracle-livelabs/oci/oci-stack-monitoring-peoplesoft/1easy-onboard/easy-onboard.md

 ## Summary

-  In this lab, profile creation of OCI user along with polices, groups and dynamic groups were created and configured.
+  In this lab, we used the easy on-boarding feature in stack monitoring to create all the required resources.

 You may now **proceed to the next lab.**